Oaks, Oklahoma: Geography

 Oaks is located in southern Delaware County.
 A small portion of the town extends south into Cherokee County.
 It is 3 mi southwest of the town of Kansas and 24 mi north of Tahlequah, the Cherokee County seat.

 According to the United States Census Bureau, the town of Oaks has a total area of 2.1 sqkm, all land.

+Spring Creek passes through the community.